opennetty/opennetty-core/README.md

   itself and not one of its units: in this case, the endpoint must appear directly under the `Device` node and not under a `Unit` node.

   - The unit MUST match one of the unit identifiers offered by the specific device.
-If you're unsure what identifier should be used, you can see [`OpenNettyDevices.xml`](src/OpenNetty/OpenNettyDevices.xml) for a list of all the supported devices and the units they expose.
+If you're unsure what identifier should be used, take a look at [`OpenNettyDevices.xml`](src/OpenNetty/OpenNettyDevices.xml) for the list of all the supported devices and the units they expose.

   - For In One by Legrand and MyHome Play devices, units that are not explicitly listed are automatically added by OpenNetty and corresponding endpoints are generated using default names.